Time is money. Time lost means money lost. Time wasted means money wasted.

 In general, the following are what can lead to a successful meeting:

 - Clear agenda – 67%

-- Having enough number of people in the room – 35%
+- Having enough people in the room – 35%

 To help you further, let me share with you eight specific tips to work around business meetings.